alexbrault/Pathfinder2EOversights/Core/Bestiary.md

 * `p.208` in sidebar: "the crafting of a soulbound doll (page **306**)".
 Should be **304**.
 * `p.220-221`: The Lich Abilities give custom liches **cold 20, physical 15 (except magic bludgeoning)** resistances.
   The sample Lich only has **cold 10, physical 10 (except magic bludgeoning)**.
+* `p.223`: The Demilich's Trap Soulgives its target *enervated 2* on a success.
+  Enervated is not a condition.
 * `p.250`: The Giant Octopus's Constrict doesn't list a DC.
 * `p.255` in sidebar: The Shoggoth is listed as a variant ooze, though the Shoggoth doesn't have the Ooze trait.
 Also, the Shoggoth is listed as being on **p.297**, when it's on **p.293** instead.
 * `p.256-257`: The Orc Warrior has the same to hit bonus with its fists as the Orc Brute despite having more Strength and a higher level.